-Responsibility for the implementation of the policy
+4. Responsibility for the implementation of the policy

-Children will:
+4.1 Children will:

-- Follow school routines for learning good behaviour. - Display good behaviour at all times.
+- Follow school routines for learning good behaviour. - Display good behaviour at all times in line with the school's expectations.

-Adults in school will:
+4.2 Adults in school will:

-Implement the aims of JMAT's Relationships and Behaviour Policy at all times.

-- Develop and maintain positive relationships and a well-managed learning environment. - Be positive ambassadors of the school at all times, through their professional behaviour and conduct. - Treat all children fairly and respectfully, seeking to raise their selfesteem and develop their full potential. - Take into account and follow any bespoke plans for children with Special Educational Needs. - Record significant behaviour incidents on RecordMy or other recording system where this is not yet available, by following the correct reporting procedure so SLT and the Trust can offer support when required. - Contact parents/carers regarding their child's behaviour where necessary
+- Implement the aims of JMAT's Relationships and Behaviour Policy at all times. - Develop and maintain positive relationships and a well-managed learning environment. - Be positive ambassadors of the school at all times, through their professional behaviour and conduct. - Treat all children fairly and respectfully, seeking to raise their self-esteem and develop their full potential. - Take into account and follow any bespoke plans for children with Special Educational Needs. - Record significant behaviour incidents on RecordMy / Arbor, safeguarding concerns, or persistent disruptive behaviours on or other recording systems. - Follow the correct reporting procedure so SLT and the Trust can offer support when required. - Contact parents/carers regarding their child's behaviour where necessary.

-JMAT will encourage adults at home to:
+4.3 JMAT will encourage adults at home to: